romanwicky/03-Experiment/README.md

 # Experiment

 We used D3.js, JavaScript, HTML/CSS functionality for this experiment.
 We had about 20 randomly generated bar charts, volume SVG's, and angles in the experiment.
 These screenshots are from our home page, one screenshot per visualization, and our end visualization.
+Our hypotheses included to see if the user could determine how much a cube could fit into a bigger cube, guessing the angles of a tilt, and how much a smaller bar chart could fit into a larger bar chart.

 ## Homepage